opengeospatial/geopackage/README.md

 and enhancement of this candidate standard.

 The repo tracks the latest version of the specification as it evolves.
 Pull requests for fixes are appreciated, and new functionality will be considered after 1.0 is finalized (Q1 2014).
+The spec is done in [asciidoc](http://www.methods.co.nz/asciidoc/) a format supported by github, similar to markdown but with some features that make it better for specifications, like automatic section numbering.

 **Editor: Paul Daisey**